tin2tin/Pallaidium/README.md

 Alternative download for the weighted set which needs 20 GB of VRAM to run: https://modelscope.cn/models/damo/text-to-video-synthesis/files

-Or a pruned weighted set which should be able to run on 6GB VRAM: https://huggingface.co/kabachuha/modelscope-damo-text2video-pruned-weights/tree/main
+Or a pruned weighted set which should be able to run on 6+ GB VRAM: https://huggingface.co/kabachuha/modelscope-damo-text2video-pruned-weights/tree/main

 The downloaded models should be placen in this folder: C:\Users\Your_user_name\AppData\Roaming\Blender Foundation\Blender\3.4\scripts\addons\text_to_video-main\model